About Western Law

 Credit/No Credit or Pass/Fail Options

-Outside of the exceptional circumstances that arose in 2020, you are strongly encouraged to elect to receive grades for courses completed, rather than opt for CR or Pass notations, as this provides us with the most accurate information related to your academic performance and your ability to handle the rigours of law school.
+Outside of the exceptional circumstances that arose in 2020, you are strongly encouraged to elect to receive grades for courses completed, rather than opt for CR or Pass notations, as grades provide us with the most accurate information related to your academic performance and your ability to handle the rigours of law school.

 Late Applications